modularity-conference/modularity-conference.github.io/upcoming/index.markdown

 and significance of contributions, and correct characterization of work in relation to existing knowledge.

-Papers submitted to the Research Results track should present research results supported by proper design and execution of experimental or analytical assessments and sound interpretation of data.
+Papers submitted to the **Research Results** track should present research results supported by proper design and execution of experimental or analytical assessments and sound interpretation of data.

-Papers submitted to the Modularity Visions track are examined as scientific research proposals discussing compelling preliminary results, proposals for sound future experimental or analytical assessments and interpretation of data.
-The use of worked-out prototypes to support new ideas is strongly encouraged.
-The scope of Modularity Visions is broad and open to submissions from all areas of computer science.
+Papers submitted to the **Modularity Visions** track are examined as scientific research proposals discussing compelling preliminary results or worked-out prototypes or proposals for sound future experimental or analytical assessments and interpretation of data.  <!-- The use of worked-out prototypes to support new ideas is strongly encouraged. --> The scope of Modularity Visions is broad and open to submissions from all areas of computer science.

 ### Submissions, Selection Process, and Proceedings